Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Add dependency between the projects

-The command adds dependency between the projects in the given directory.
+The following command adds dependency between the projects in the given directory:

 **Syntax:**